Neoglyphidodon melas: Disease

-Conservation Status
+Conservation

-Bycatch Stress
+Bycatch stress

-N. melas has become a key recreational species on the Seribu Islands, where they are commonly caught as bycatch in fishing pots.
-Locals target larger and more profitable species in the area such as groupers, but bowtie damselfish are often caught instead.
-Due to their small size only the large adults are edible, and the minimum commercial size for N. melas on the Seribu Islands is 11.8 centimeters and 100 grams.
-Any N. melas under this edible limit are either returned from docks post-catch, or discarded posthumously.
+Neoglyphidodon melas has become a key recreational species on the Seribu Islands, where they are commonly caught as bycatch in fishing pots.
+Locals prefer larger and more profitable species in the area such as groupers, but this species is often caught as well.
+Due to their small size, only the large adults are edible.
+Any Neoglyphidodon melas under this edible limit are either returned from docks post-catch, or discarded posthumously.
 Individuals released after bycatch have a high risk of mortality due to prolonged air-exposure, improper handling, and relocation to unsuitable habitats.
 As seen in locations like the Red Sea, stress from catch may leave the bowtie damselfish vulnerable for infections such as the case with T. maritimus.
 In areas with high bycatch due to overfishing and a lack of escape vents in fishing pots, there have been reduced egg yields and general population declines in local bowtie damselfish populations.
 N. melas does not have a designated fishery anywhere in the world, nor does it directly support any existing industry.

-Anthropogenic Sound
+Anthropogenic sound

-In areas of high human activity and marine industry the reaction speeds and response distances of N. melas have been observed to be impacted by the underwater noises caused by aquaculture and boats.

-This may imply a reduced survival rate and higher susceptibility to predation for the species as marine industry expands in densely populated areas such as Taiwan.
-Despite these challenges the bowtie damselfish remains a species of least concern according to the International Union for the Conservation of Nature.
+In areas of high human activity and marine industry, the reaction speeds and response distances of Neoglyphidodon melas have been observed to be impacted by the underwater noises caused by aquaculture and boats.
+This may imply a reduced survival rate and higher susceptibility to predation for the species as marine industry expands in densely populated areas.
+Despite these challenges the bowtie damselfish remains a species of least concern according to the IUCN.

 New infections in N. melas and the increased rate of catch and sound stress in some areas of the Indo West Pacific may indicate a troubled future for the fish.

-Coral Die Off
+Coral die-off

-Acrapora coral are known for their ability to build essential, intricate, three dimensional coral reefs, and are one of the most diverse and important corals in global reef systems.
-Larval and juvenile bowtie damselfish rely on Acrapora corals for survival, as the tall structures provide protection and access to food.
-Due to anthropogenic climate change Acrapora have begun to disappear across the globe, being one of the most vulnerable corals to climate stressors.
-The disappearance of their essential food and habitat access could pose detrimental threats to the bowtie damselfish.
+Acropora corals are known for their ability to build essential, intricate, three-dimensional coral reefs, and are one of the most diverse and important corals in global reef systems.
+Larval and juvenile bowtie damselfish rely on Acropora corals for survival, as the tall structures provide protection and access to food.
+Due to climate change, Acropora have begun to disappear across the globe, being one of the most vulnerable corals to climate stressors.
+The disappearance of their essential food and habitat access could pose detrimental threats to this species.